-The Nature Conservancy's Niobrara Valley Preserve is one of the largest Conservancy preserves in the U.S., and a model for grassland management using bison, cattle and fire.
+The Nature Conservancy's Niobrara Valley Preserve is one of the largest TNC preserves in the U.S., and a model for grassland management using bison, cattle and fire.
 It encompasses majestic pine-clad canyons, extensive grasslands, and a 25-mile stretch of the Niobrara River.
 Visitors can enjoy the beauty of the preserve year-round, and of special interest is the bison herd grazing in the vast open prairie.

 Public Use Areas

 Visitors are welcome to walk the new hiking trail west of the Preserve mailbox (foot traffic only, please).
 The trailhead includes a small parking area and information kiosk.
 You have your choice of the long loop or the short loop, both with grand views of the Niobrara River.
 You may enjoy the Norden chute at the Norden Bridge as well.
 Fishing is allowed with a Nebraska fishing permit.
 Please, no diving, camping or campfires.